 How Much CAI Payment You Can Expect To Receive?

-CAIP payments are designed to provide financial assistance, and the amount you receive depends on various factors, including your province of residence and family situation.
+CAIP payments are designed to provide financial assistance, and the amount you receive depends on various factors, including your province of residence and family condition.

 CAIP payments are universal benefits and remain unaffected by any reduction linked to your family’s adjusted net income.